6 Types of Bar Charts and Bar Graphs: A Complete Guide

 | Number of main types | 6 (basic, grouped, stacked, 100% stacked, horizontal, combo) |

-| Best used for | Comparing values across categories or showing change over discrete periods |
+| Best used for | Comparing values across categories or tracking change over a small number of discrete periods |

-| Data type required | Categorical (nominal or ordinal) with numerical values |
+| Data type required | Categorical (nominal or ordinal) paired with numerical values |

 | Common tools | Microsoft Excel, Power BI, Tableau, Google Sheets, Python (matplotlib) |

-| BA relevance | Used in requirements reports, KPI dashboards, stakeholder presentations, and process analysis |
+| BA relevance | Requirements reports, KPI dashboards, stakeholder presentations, process analysis |

 What Is a Bar Chart?